 The most fundamental, necessary part of owning a reel-to-reel tape recorder of any kind is to clean the heads and tape path regularly.
 Here is our guide to Reel-to-Reel Head and Tape Path Cleaning.

 The rule of thumb at a recording studio is to clean the tape path before every recording session – and that is with usually using new tape!
 Even a new tape can shed a tiny bit of oxide, which can affect tape performance.
 With most people, running used tape that can be up to 60 years old, it’s mandatory that the tape path be cleaned often.

-What you need for cleaning the tape path:
+What you need for tape path cleaning:

 - 99.9% pure isopropyl alcohol